TobyLobster/jsw2021/README.md

 I added the feature from the Spectrum that the cross in the *First Landing* flashes, and other places such as *Nomen Luni* other scenery flashes too.

 ### The Game Over Screen
-This animates in a standard palette of colours, and flashes the 'GAME OVER' letters individually.
+This uses a standard palette of colours, and flashes the letters of 'GAME OVER' individually.

 ### The Title Screen

 ![Title Screen](images/title.gif)

 The title screen uses the same palette changing technology as described above to cycle through colours.
 The scrolling text moves a little smoother now while still retaining the speed (moving four pixels at a time instead of eight).
-The scrolling text is tidied up slightly (the name of the game is 'Jet Set Willy' not 'Jetset Willy', and I switched to 'BBC Micro' not 'BBC micro').
+The scrolling text is tidied up slightly (the game is 'Jet Set Willy' not 'Jetset Willy', and I switched to 'BBC Micro' not 'BBC micro').
 The *Moonlight Sonata* plays, with less screech than the Spectrum.

 ### Spectrum Font
 The spectrum font was added and used throughout.
 Prior to this point I was reading the OS definitions for the characters from ROM and this needed Master specific code.
 In the end I found enough space to encode the characters we need from the Spectrum font, which feels nicer.
 The font sprites are compressed in the same way as all the other sprites.